LatticeInnovations/Open-Source-Bubble-CPAP/README.md

 - To make sure that the prescribed level of oxygen is supplied to the patient through the air/O2 mixture so that it can take part in the gas exchange process in the alveoli.
 - Helping the patient breath by reducing the work of breathing.

-###How to use this document:
+### How to use this document:

 This opensource DIY design of this bubble CPAP is module driven.
 The entire design is divided into three segments:

-    1. Base Design:
+#### 1. Base Design:
 This is the bare minimum design of the Bubble CPAP system and it represents the updated design guidelines of the latest design iterations.
-    2. Optional Add-ons:
+#### 2. Optional Add-ons:
 This section of the document includes all the additional hardware
-    3. Material Specifications & Testing Protocols:
+#### 3. Material Specifications & Testing Protocols:
 In this section, hardware materials, test procedures and outputs are discussed.